enotspe/fortinet-2-elasticsearch/README.md

 echo $HOSTNAME | tee  -a /etc/default/logstash
 ```

-It is very useful is you run several logstash.
+It is very useful if you run several logstash instances.

 4. Install tld filter plugin
 ```